 Stifled desire and the impediments that restrict expressions of self-identity are foregrounded in all three of Muhly's operas.
 Dark Sisters (2011) followed women struggling with the oppressive patriarchy of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, while Two Boys (2011)--which critic Wayne Koestenbaum praised as "an incredible coup for outrageous queer thinking"--focused on the relationship between two teenage boys navigating the liberating and libidinous world of internet chat rooms.
 The title character in Marnie is a mystery, as much to the audience as to herself, despite the tendency of the men in her life to constantly assert their knowledge of and control over her.
 Directed by Michael Mayer (A Home at the End of the World), the coproduction with the English National Opera brings psychological complexity and high drama to the opera stage, prompting audiences to analyze alongside Marnie the iron-fisted systems that surround them.

 What about Marnie seemed fitting for an opera?
 So much of theater and opera is about what happens when you lie.
 Sometimes the lie can be simple; sometimes it can be a disguise.
 I immediately thought that Marnie would be an amazing story because the whole point is that we never know who Marnie is.
 She exists, quite explicitly, in the male gaze, and is constantly the victim of--or manipulating--that, and it's not until she gets caught by [her boss] that it becomes quite clear what the consequences of all these disguises are, but also how she can use that awareness against him.
 I thought that was a really powerful topic for an opera and a vehicle to talk about more complicated things.

 With the #MeToo movement, this story makes the Metropolitan Opera seem much more au courant than usual.
 How do you dramatize Marnie's terrorization?
 Tippi Hedren gave this extraordinary interview about Hitchcock assaulting her during the production of the movie, and Michael came up with this idea that Marnie is menaced by what could be visible or invisible men dressed up in the costumes of the period.
 It doesn't matter if they're people in the street, in the office, or inside her--or our--head.
 There is this sense of her as prey, existing inside the language of male hunger and violence.

+In many ways, though, the opera is quite distinct from the film.
 I watched the movie in 2014, took a million notes, and haven't watched it again.
 The novel is set in England in the late '50s as opposed to the '60s, which opened up a lot more possibilities for me.
 The '50s setting makes Marnie's forward-seeming psychoanalysis session much more curious, and having that take place in England makes it even more outrageous.

 Do you see yourself mirrored in the opera?
 Not really.
 This opera was easier to write because I wasn't dealing with things happening in my own life, with people my own age--as with Two Boys.
 But, in the first act, Marnie's constantly asking, "Why are you how you are?
 Is there an internal bit to you, or do you only exist how you're perceived?"
 That's something we all deal with.
 The thing that people know about artists is their work, and then you interpret internal, psychological things.
 So, in a sense, the answer is "no" and "totally."

 What about your personal listening habits these days?
 When I'm in the middle of writing music, I try not to listen to things I'm going to get too interested in.
 I'll listen to what I know, to be in a familiar landscape.
 But you have to cook to Paul Simon's Graceland.
 Maybe The Rhythm of the Saints.
 But let's not get hysterical.